 Feedback identified considerable concern for landscape and the environment.
-The Plan includes policies to preclude development which would destroy, unacceptably damage or pollute the landscape or the environment. - 4.0.10 We have carefully reviewed existing development boundaries and the Strategic Gap which limits the expansion of Hastings into surrounding countryside areas has been carefully reviewed by Rother DC and can be seen in the emerging DaSA.
+The Plan includes policies to preclude development which would destroy, unacceptably damage or pollute the landscape or the environment. - 4.0.10 We have carefully reviewed existing development boundaries and the Strategic Gap which limits the expansion of Hastings into surrounding countryside areas has been carefully reviewed by Rother DC and can be seen

+- in the DaSA.
 These reviews reinforce our work on conserving the character and landscape of Crowhurst and aim to strengthen protection against any possible larger-scale developments.
 Consequently, the CNDP distinguishes clearly between the countryside and the built-up areas and aims to focus most development within or close to existing development boundaries.
-The CNDP, in line with the RDC Core Strategy and soon to be adopted Development and Sites Allocation (DaSA) Plan, will protect and enable us to strongly resist development within the countryside, particularly those areas of special qualities such as the best and most versatile agricultural land, Areas of Outstanding Natural Beauty, Nature Reserves and Strategic Gaps.

-- 4.0.11 The loss of wildlife habitats and corridors to development is also resisted, together with harm to heritage assets and their setting.
+The CNDP, in line with the RDC Core Strategy and Development and Sites Allocation (DaSA) Plan, will protect and enable us to strongly resist development within the countryside, particularly those areas of special qualities such as the best and most versatile agricultural land, Areas of Outstanding Natural Beauty, Nature Reserves and Strategic Gaps. - 4.0.11 The loss of wildlife habitats and corridors to development is also resisted, together with harm to heritage assets and their setting.
 To ensure this, we have undertaken character and landscape assessment work and identified acceptable baseline schemes for each development site.
 We have developed extensive environmental and heritage protection policies.
-This work is designed to ensure that houses fit well with the overall character of the village and enhance, rather than damage or spoil landscape, environment or heritage assets. - 4.0.12 The Crowhurst Landscape Character, Sensitivity and Capacity Assessment (CLCSCA) has also identified areas in Crowhurst that help form the rural character of the village.
+This work is designed to ensure that houses fit well with the overall character of the village and enhance, rather than damage or spoil landscape, environment or heritage assets.

-- These areas should be protected and developments should not result in the erosion or loss of these important areas or the important views identified on CNDP Map 2.
+- 4.0.12 The Crowhurst Landscape Character, Sensitivity and Capacity Assessment (CLCSCA) has also identified areas in Crowhurst that help form the rural character of the village.
+These areas should be protected and developments should not result in the erosion or loss of these important areas or the important views identified on CNDP Map 2.
 Where possible, enhancement of the countryside through good management is also encouraged. - 4.0.13 Against each development site identified in the plan we have included an explanation of the most important policies and considerations.
 The following policies, including each site specific policy, provide a more in-depth justification and background explanation.
-These policies must be considered in conjunction with RDC's Core Strategy and, soon to be adopted, DaSA Plan to get a full picture of the policies applying to new development in Crowhurst. - 4.0.14 In relation to climate change, the CNDP seeks to limit its impact by supporting housing that is close to existing amenities so reducing the need for vehicle journeys, promoting access to the local footpath network, supporting bio-diversity and flood mitigation measures and energy efficiency and small scale renewable energy initiatives in new developments. - 4.0.15 All areas identified in policies can be seen on the Proposals Map CNDP Map 8.
+These policies must be considered in conjunction with RDC's Core Strategy and DaSA Plan to get a full picture of the policies applying to new development in Crowhurst.4.0.14 In relation to climate change, the CNDP seeks to limit its impact by supporting housing that is close to existing amenities so reducing the need for vehicle journeys, promoting access to the local footpath network, supporting bio-diversity and flood mitigation measures and energy efficiency and small scale renewable energy initiatives in new developments.
+The Parish Council declared a Climate and Ecological Emergency in 2019.
+It is felt that the policies in the CNDP will help to mitigate climate change and biodiversity (ecological)

+- damage.
+However, in the review a new policy on Renewable Energy has been included. - 4.0.15 All areas identified in policies can be seen on the Proposals Map CNDP Map 8.